SublimeLinter/SublimeLinter/docs/linter_attributes.rst

 | code       | The corresponding error code given by the linter, if supported. |
 +------------+-----------------------------------------------------------------+

+You can capture ``filename`` if the linter emits for multiple files at once.
+Very often linters don't do that and then it's best to omit capturing ``filename`` as SublimeLinter will figure out the correct value for you and you don't run into problems with unnamed buffers or possibly symlinked files.
 You can also capture ``end_line`` and ``end_col``, otherwise the :ref:`word<word_re>` beginning at ``col`` will be highlighted.
 How the numbers are interpreted is defined by :ref:`line_col_base`.

 If you can't capture the ``error_type`` directly, you may use ``error`` and ``warning`` to set the type.
 Alterantively, you fallback to :ref:`default_type`.